-Section 3006.2, Hoistway opening protection required; Revise text as follows:
+Section 3006.2, Hoistway opening protection required; Revise text in item 5 as follows:

-5. The building is a high rise and the elevator hoistway is more than 75 feet (22 860 mm) 55 feet (16 764 mm) in height.
-The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway."
+5. The building is a high rise and the elevator hoistway is more than $\frac{75 \text{ feet } (22 \text{ 860 mm})}{55 \text{ feet } (16 \text{ 764 mm})}$ in height.
+The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway.

-(Reason: 2018 IBC text does not address hoistways that are greater than 75'-0" in height that are both below grade and above grade but not located above the high-rise classification nor does the IBC address hoistways wholly located above grade such as those that serve sky lobbies".)
+(Reason: 2024 IBC text does not address hoistways that are greater than 75'-0" in height that are both below grade and above grade but not located above the high-rise classification nor does the IBC address hoistways wholly located above grade such as those that serve sky lobbies.)

-\\Section 3007.3 and Section 3008.3: Revise text by deleting "enclosed" as follows:
+Section 3007.3 and Section 3008.3: Revise text by deleting "enclosed" as follows:

 3007.3 Water Protection.
-Water from the operation of an automatic sprinkler system outside the enclosed lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.
+Water from the operation of an automatic sprinkler system outside the elevator enclosed lobby shall be prevented from infiltrating into the hoistway enclosure in accordance with an approved method.

 3008.3 Water Protection.
-Water from the operation of an automatic sprinkler system outside the enclosed lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.
+Water from the operation of an automatic sprinkler system outside the elevator enclosed-lobby shall be prevented from infiltrating into the hoistway enclosure in accordance with an approved method.

 (Reason: The lobbies for FSAE and or OEE elevators may be open (i.e., at ground level), or may not require a lobby enclosure on those upper floors with secondary cab entry doors opening into a nonrequired FSAE or OEE lobby.
 Regardless of whether or not the lobby is enclosed, the objective is to preclude fire sprinkler water from entering into the hoistway serving FSAE and OEE elevators.
-The deletion of "enclosed" clarifies the original intent of this provision and is consistent with ICC interpretations.)
+The deletion of "enclosed" clarifies the original intent of this provision and is consistent with ICC interpretations.
+Added the word "elevator" to clarify which type of lobbies.)